-Chicago's author-date style only seems to recommend the use of shorthands as abbreviations for long authors' names, particularly institutional names (Univ. of Chicago Press 2003, 17.47).
-By default, I have followed this recommendation: \autocites: (BSI 1985; ISO 2001); \textcites: BSI (1985); ISO (2001).
-It suggests placing the expansion of the abbreviation into an alphabetized cross-reference inside the reference list itself, a procedure that I have now implemented for biblatex-chicago.
-To use this, you need a CustomC entry containing the expansion, and either a userc field in the parent entry or a \nocite command to make sure it is printed in the reference list.
+Chicago's author-date style only seems to recommend the use of shorthands as abbreviations for long authors' names, particularly institutional names (University of Chicago Press 2010, 15.36).
+By default, I have followed this recommendation: \autocites: (BSI 1985; ISO 2001); \textcites: BSI (1985) and ISO (2001).
+This shorthand will by default appear at the head of the entry in the list of references, followed by the parenthesized expansion of the shorthand, taken from the author field.
+(This is a change from the 15th edition.)
+You will usually also need a sortkey field to make sure that the entry is alphabetized by the shorthand rather than by the title.
 If you use a \printshorthands command, the list of shorthands will still be printed, so you now have a variety of options available for presenting the expansions depending on your specific requirements.
 Please note, also, that you can get back something approaching the "standard" behavior of shorthands if you give the cmslos=false option to biblatex-chicago in your document preamble.